tchoi8/handmadecomputer/RAMcity/readme.md

 ![](https://farm1.staticflickr.com/777/21016448716_dda5517174_b.jpg =600x)

 Nam June Paik wrote “… Karma is samsara.
 Relationship is metempsychosis.
-We are in open circuits" (Manifestos, Great Bear Pamphlets, Something Else Press, 1966).
-I wonder what he meant by "We are in open circuits?"
+We are in open circuits" [1] I wonder what he meant by "We are in open circuits?"
 Did he mean a circuit of information?
 And if so, do we try to close these circuits by mastering the technologies of our time?
 Or can we become part of the circuit?
+Our images are sculpted on the cities we live in.
 Our memories dispursed across the people places we touch.
+We are open circuits and we are open city.

 ![](https://farm1.staticflickr.com/744/21033033342_99373b5f53_b.jpg =600x)

-##Extra
+**Reference**

+- [1] Manifestos, Great Bear Pamphlets, Something Else Press, 1966).